Advertiser Disclosure

 Image Credit: U.S. Customs and Border Protection

-• Personal info, such as your name, date of birth, eye color, and height; this information should already be on file from your initial application, so you likely won’t need to make any changes here
+• Personal information, such as your name, date of birth, eye color, and height; this information should already be on file from your initial application, so you likely won’t need to make any changes here

 • Documents, such as your passport information

-• Vehicle info
+• Vehicle information

 • Travel history, which includes listing every country you’ve traveled to in the past 5 years